-Tomato juice and even canned tomato paste are rich in vitamin C.
+Tomato juice and even canned tomato paste are also rich in vitamin C:

-Tomato juice contains 70 mg of vitamin C per 100 mL.
-This amount is about77% DV.
+- tomato juice contains 70 mg of vitamin C per 100 mL.
+This amount is about 77% of the DV.

-On the other hand, tomato paste is good for you, as it has an extremely high lycopene and beta-carotene content.
-It contains 28,800 mcg of lycopene per 100g and 900 mcg of beta-carotene!
+However, tomato paste is good for you, as it has an extremely high lycopene and beta-carotene content.
+It contains 28,800 mcg of lycopene and 900 mcg of beta-carotene per 100g.

-Ketchup is highly processed food.
-As vitamin C is vulnerable to heat, ketchup contains negligible amounts of vitamin C. It contains only 4 mg of vitamin C per 100g.
+Ketchup is also highly processed food.
+Most vitamin C is destroyed during the processing method.
+Ketchup has negligible amounts of vitamin C. It contains only 4 mg of vitamin C per 100g.